Minnator/Minnators-Modforge/README.md

 # Minnator's Modforge

 This is a tool created for visual editing of the EU4 map and its contents.
+The latest Version is Aplha 2.0.x and is available for download.
 It is still in development but is making steady progress.

 ## Official Discord Server